ptdriscoll/klrn-donor-analytics/README.md

 - `python -m src.cluster.pca_plots <number> <number>`
   - Evaluates optimal number of clusters by creating PCA model scatterplots that show a range of clusters.
   - The `<number> <number>` parameters are both optional; you can provide both, one or none.
 If omitted, the second argument defaults to one higher than the first, and the first defaults to `3`.
 So, no arguments would default to `3 4` and generate one plot of three clusters.
-- `python -m src.cluster.kmeans <number>`
-  - Runs cluster analysis, generates cluster assignments as `assignments.csv`, assignment aggregations as `groups.csv`, and PCA model and group frequencies plots.
-  - The `<number>` parameter is optional; if omitted, it defaults to `4`, creating four cluster groups.

 <p align="center">
   <a href="images/cluster_elbow.png" style="display: inline;">